hannes/MonetDBLite/README.md

 **The MonetDB Embedded Database has to be loaded in order to perform all the operations!** Due to the one database process restriction, the `MonetDBEmbeddedDatabase` class is a singleton.
 The `MonetDBEmbeddedDatabase` will create the MonetDB's farm if it's nonexistent in the directory, otherwise it will initialize the existing one.
-The `MonetDBEmbeddedDatabase` is thread-safe to avoid to threads to start the database and corrupting the existing process.
+The `MonetDBEmbeddedDatabase` class is thread-safe.
 To start the database:

 ```java
 Path directoryPath = Files.createTempDirectory("monetdbjavalite");